LearnOnDemandSystems/docs/lod/instruction-source.md

 > [!KNOWLEDGE] Any images that are used in the instructions need to be at the same level in the repository as the .md file, or in a folder that is at the same level as the .md file.
 If your images are not structured like this, they will not display correctly in labs.

 When you configure a lab profile to use an external instruction source, you will be directed to an external login page, where you will be asked to allow Lab On Demand permission to access your repositories.
 Lab On Demand will need access to your email address for push notifications, repository access, and admin permissions to modify web hooks.

+> [!Alert] The overall size of the repository cannot exceed 500MB.
+Once the repo reaches the file size limit, the lab profile will stop syncing with the repository until the repository size is below the file size limit.

 ## Azure DevOps